Roots Festival: Interview with Jamaican reggae singer, Scratchylus

 The honourable Madam Fatou Mass Jobe organized for us to perform there, it was a real honour.

-We would like to take this opportunity to thank His Excellency Dr Yahya AJJ Jammeh, Honourable Madam Fatou, the Security Forces and all ministers who made the occasion so beautiful.
+to take this opportunity to thank His Excellency Dr Yahya AJJ Jammeh, Honourable Madam Fatou, the Security Forces and all ministers who made the occasion so beautiful.
 Also all the radios and TV station in The Gambia and of course our Gambian family.How was it like meeting the president?

 It was an honour and very inspirational meeting His Excellency the president, Yahya Jammeh.What is it about The Gambia that you like?